-The IP Catalog of the Vivado tool allows you to configure and generate various functional cores.
+The IP Catalog system, available in the IP Catalog of the Vivado tool allows you to configure and generate various functional cores.
 In IP Catalog, the cores are grouped according to functionality which varies from simple basic cores such as an adder to quite complex cores such as the MicroBlaze processor.
 It also covers cores of various application areas ranging from Automotive to Video and Image Processing.